some-natalie/some-natalie/_tabs/kubernoodles.md

 1. [Building containers in ARC with Kaniko](../blog/kaniko-in-arc) - Using [Kaniko](https://github.com/GoogleContainerTools/kaniko) in actions-runner-controller to build containers without privileged pods.
 1. [Continuous integration for custom runner images](../blog/kubernoodles-pt-7) - CI for your CI, or how to test your custom runner images on each change.
 1. [Writing tests for Actions runners](../blog/testing-runner-containers) - Test your enterprise CI images with the same rigor as your other software.
+1. [Reducing your software vulnerabilities](../blog/reduce-cves-arc) - Reduce the number of CVEs in your runner images using [wolfi](https://github.com/wolfi-dev) to improve the security posture and eliminate many compliance headaches in regulated environments.

-> Last updated in **April 2024** with the updated versions of Kubernetes, actions-runner-controller, Cilium, etc. that I am currently using.
+> Last updated in **May 2024** with the updated versions of Kubernetes, actions-runner-controller, Cilium, etc. that I am currently using.
 {: .prompt-info}

 Coming soon: